smartisanyyh/test-backend-java/README.md

 *These are used for some further challenges.
 You can safely skip them if you are not asked to do any, but feel free to try out.*

 - Provide a complete user auth (authentication/authorization/etc.) strategy, such as OAuth.
+This should provide a way to allow end users to securely login, autenticate requests and only access their own information.
 - Provide a complete logging (when/how/etc.) strategy.
 - Imagine we have a new requirement right now that the user instances need to link to each other, i.e., a list of "followers/following" or "friends".
 Can you find out how you would design the model structure and what API you would build for querying or modifying it?
 - Related to the requirement above, suppose the address of user now includes a geographic coordinate(i.e., latitude and longitude), can you build an API that,